JoeEnan/stt-transcripts-search/README.md

      ```bash
      docker compose version
      ```
-     - Ensure that docker compose is at least v2
+     - **IMPORTANT**: Ensure that Docker Compose is version 2 or higher.

 ## Running the Project